 Lean Startup is a great book as well.
 It's sometimes over-recommended.
 I think when you build a company or you're thinking about creating a company you shouldn't think about how big it should be.
 Really you should just think about creating something people want.
 Let's get that out there.

-One of the fundamental principles of Lean Startup by Eric Ries is the fact that you want to create what's called a minimum viable product an MVP, minimum viable product.
+One of the fundamental principles of Lean Startup by Eric Ries is the fact that you want to create what's called a minimum viable product (MVP).
 This idea has been espoused among startups, like Dropbox, where they've created a simple product that people want to use; they've validated a need in the total addressable market; and they've launched with minimal costs and risks to the startup.
 The core of Lean Startup is the simple idea that an MVP is the way to go.
 It's a philosophy that you can try.

 Frankly, I'm going to tell you this, whatever you do there's an old adage that says, "That all diets work."
 My father, a doctor and an entrepreneur, believes in the idea of picking something and identifying with it.
 Find the book that you identify the most with and just go for it.
 You have to be disciplined.
-You have to know when to spend money, when not to spend money.
-How to be organized and really understand the market.
+You have to know when to spend money and when not to spend money.
+And you need to be organized and really understand the market.